Finch

 “I’m just glad that you’re not dead,” Adin said.
 “That none of us are.”

 Finch glanced out the window.
+The light had thinned to a flat grey.
 “It’s almost dark.
 We should go convince Luther to give us a ride.
-Shouldn’t be too hard when he owes us as much as he does.”
+Shouldn’t be too hard considering how much he owes us.”

-Malyn reached his arms up and Finch hauled him to his feet on his way past.
+Malyn reached both arms up like a kid, and Finch hauled him to his feet without breaking stride on his way past.
 The four of them headed outside to the bus together.

-It was Shadow who came and opened the bus door when they knocked, squinting his strikingly pale blue eyes against the waning light.
+Shadow was the one who opened the bus door when they knocked, those washed-out pale blue eyes of his screwed half shut against the last of the daylight.

 “Luther awake?”
 Finch asked.

-“He can be,” Shadow said, leaving the door open as he turned and headed back into the bus.
+"He can be," Shadow said, and left the door open as he turned and headed back into the bus.
 Finch took that as permission to enter.

 Finch shrugged.
 “Close enough.”